1. Read and Mark-up Students read and used literary tools to analyze and mark up the text of "O Superman" with interpretive notes.

 2. Listen

 Students listened to an audio recording of Anderson's performance of "O Superman".
-They used their lyric handouts to
+They used their lyric handouts to note where and how Anderson used music and sounds to communicate concepts in the performance.

 3. Origins